 What if I Want More Sauce?

 I see you sauce-lovers!
 I love some saucy noodles, but Pad Thai is not usually a dish with pools of sauce at the bottom.
-Using the method above to add the sauce in several increments, the noodles should soak most of it up with a thin layer of sauce coating the outside of the noodles which is how it’s most commonly served both in and outside of Thailand.
+The method above to add the sauce in several increments will result in noodles that are coated in a thin layer of sauce.

 If you want more sauce, go for it!
 Feel free to increase the sauce ingredients listed, or add a couple Tablespoons of water to the sauce which will increase the volume without intensifying the flavors.